 In the spirit of transparency, we should tell you that this was our second attempt at redesigning our website.
 Several months before our work with Karma, we began the process with a different company that wasn’t local, and inevitably parted ways because it wasn’t a good fit.
 We learned A LOT from this unsuccessful attempt (more on that later), and those lessons informed our communications with Karma.

-Nora Brady (NB): Our sites had not been redesigned in over eight years and felt misaligned with our brand.
+Nora Brady (Los Angeles Philharmonic): Our sites had not been redesigned in over eight years and felt misaligned with our brand.
 The Los Angeles Philharmonic Association was planning for its centennial season in 2018/19, and this moment in our history provided an opportunity to redefine and reface our online experience.

 Aside from this, the websites triggered some pain points—for both internal and external users: Audiences didn’t know the LA Phil (notably the Hollywood Bowl) was a non-profit, and the websites were confusing to navigate and needed improved user experience, as well as an improved content strategy.
 They also looked outdated and didn’t align with the LA Phil’s artistic content, and they were difficult to manage due to a laborious backend structure.

 How did you make a case for this project?
 Especially considering the budget and staff time lift it would take.

 Jack Wright (Celebrity Series of Boston): We were aided in making our case by the volume of issues we had lived with for so long, most notably our CMS and mobile status.
 These were relatively easy needs for stakeholders to understand.
 There was also a desire to keep up with the industry, or at least our small portion of it.
 This was probably the most significant driver from an executive standpoint.
 Of course, CMS and responsive design are both parts of that equation.